 Habitat for the first humans to reach Mars, constructed using autonomous 3D printing technologies.
-A shell formed entirely from the planet’s regolith will protect the astronauts from dust storms, micrometeorites and high levels of radiation.
+A shell formed entirely from the planet’s regolith will protect the astronauts from dust storms, micrometeorites and radiation.

 Seeking perspectives from outside the traditional aerospace industry, NASA launched a competition to explore how a human habitat could be designed and delivered on Mars using autonomous 3D printing technologies.